guillotinaweb/aiofluent/README.rst

     logger = sender.FluentSender('app', host='host', port=24224, buffer_overflow_handler=handler)

-You should handle any exception in handler. fluent-logger ignores exceptions from ``buffer_overflow_handler``.
+You should handle any exception in handler. aiofluent ignores exceptions from ``buffer_overflow_handler``.

 This handler is also called when pending events exist during `close()`.